MA-EMBED/ma-embedded-template-free/app/README.md

 Part of the Mark Agius Embedded Firmware Template

-## App
+## Application Tasks

-This layer contains product-specific application logic.
+This folder contains the application logic of the firmware.

-### Belongs here
-- FreeRTOS tasks
+Typical contents include:
 - Application state machines
-- Product behavior
+- Product behavior logic

-### Does NOT belong here
-- Low-level hardware access

-Rule:
-This is where the product behavior lives.
+- Event handling
+- Task definitions

+The application layer defines how the product behaves and responds to events.
+Further design guidelines and architectural rules are documented in the extended version.